Engineered wood: Mass timber

 Mass timber, also known as engineered timber, is a class of large structural wood components for building construction.
 Mass timber components are made of lumber or veneers bonded with adhesives or mechanical fasteners.
 Certain types of mass timber, such as nail-laminated timber and glue-laminated timber, have existed for over a hundred years.
-Mass timber has enjoyed increasing popularity in the past decade, due to growing concern around the sustainability of building materials, and interest in prefabrication, off site construction, and modularization, for which mass timber is well suited.
+Mass timber enjoyed increasing popularity from 2012 onward, due to growing concern around the sustainability of building materials, and interest in prefabrication, off site construction, and modularization, for which mass timber is well suited.
 The various types of mass timber share the advantage of faster construction times as the components are manufactured off-site, and pre-finished to exact dimensions for simple on-site fastening.
 Mass timber has been shown to have structural properties competitive with steel and concrete, opening the possibility to build large, tall buildings out of wood.
 Extensive testing has demonstrated the natural fire resistance properties of mass timber – primarily due the creation of a char layer around a column or beam which prevents fire from reaching the inner layers of wood.
 In recognition of the proven structural and fire performance of mass timber, the International Building Code, a model code that forms the basis of many North American building codes, adopted new provisions in the 2021 code cycle that permit mass timber to be used in high-rise construction up to 18 stories.